tsiddapp/SpotifyDataAnalysis/README.md

 # This project is a partner based project in DAT 301 (Exploring Data in R and Python).
-The project includes a detailed analysis of a Spotify dataset, analyzing different factors and determining if these factors impact a songs chart position.
+The project includes a detailed analysis of a Spotify Charts dataset, analyzing different factors and determining if these factors impact a songs chart position.
+This project uses RMarkdown to analyze data and create visualizations.